masilv4/shopping-react-example/README.md

 # Shopping React Example

-I made this project using the library [React](https://reactjs.org).
+This project was made using the library [React](https://reactjs.org).

 It is basically a shopping application that consumes the [Fake Store API](https://fakestoreapi.com).

-I used [axios](https://github.com/axios/axios) to make requests for the API.
+It was used [axios](https://github.com/axios/axios) to make requests to the API.

+You can access it [here](https://shopping-react-example.herokuapp.com)

 ### Desktop Version